-The Canada-USA border closure (for the land border) will be extended for an extra month, until November 21st.
-Once again, it seemed fairly obvious that it would be extended.
-It makes sense.
-But in this update, let’s highlight an important detail about the American political system.
+The Canada-USA border closure (for the land border) will be extended for an extra month, until December 21st.
+Once again, it seemed fairly obvious that it would be extended, especially with new cases spiking in both countries.
+In this update, let’s look at how many people actually crossed the land border despite the “closure”.

 Here’s everything you need to know about the coronavirus-related Canada-USA border closure.

 Canada-USA border closure (November 18th update)

 The Canada-USA land border closed on March 21st for one month, and the measure had already been extended by one month 7 times, all the way to November 21st.
 I will let you read the details below in case you hadn’t already.